 The Board and Staff of the Hightstown Housing Authority are dedicated to providing quality housing and service to our residents, both inside their apartments and outside on the grounds.
-We have expanded our "Resident Garden" program in 2020 to include over 12 participating families including 6 planting boxes specifically for the kids.
-Our "pollinator gardens" designed to attract bees, birds and other insects that assist in pollination are in their third full season and the plants are maturing nicely.
+We have expanded our "Resident Garden" program in 2022 to include over 12 participating families including 6 planting boxes specifically for the kids.
+Our "pollinator gardens" designed to attract bees, birds and other insects that assist in pollination are in their fourth full season and the plants are maturing nicely.
 The colorful signage helps everyone understand the purpose of the gardens and provides a bit of fun education.
-The original rain gardens, (yes, now 7 years old) were completely redone this past year.
-Its amazing how things filled the space, making it look like we never touched it!
-We built a new raingarden in 2021 on the end of building 1, behind the resident gardens.
-All the gutters on the end of building 1 have been connected and redirected to the rain garden that has been planted with several perennials and one dogwood tree as the anchor.
+The original rain gardens, (yes, now 8 years old) was completely redone in 2021 and has matured nicely.
+It's amazing how things filled the space, making it look like we never touched it!
+We built a new raingarden in 2021 on the end of building 1, unfortunately, the lack of rainfall in the summer has taken its toll, so we will replant what is needed in 2023.
+All the gutters on the end of building 1 have been connected and redirected to the rain garden that was been planted with several perennials and one dogwood tree as the anchor.